-WSO2 API Manager provides the facility for users to share their applications and subscriptions with a specific logical group/groups such as an organization.
-As a result of application sharing, users can view and modify applications and subscriptions belonging to other users in the same group or a different group.
+WSO2 API Manager provides the facility for users to share their applications and subscriptions with a specific logical group or groups such as an organization.
+As a result of application sharing, users in the group can view such shared applications.

 Enabling group sharing